-- 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis, considering what is necessary, proportionate and relevant.
-Parental consent may be required. - 2.6.7 Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
-Information may be shared without consent where to do so might place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime. - 2.6.8 Record when decisions are made to share or withhold information, who information has been shared with and why.
-(See 'Working Together to Safeguard Children,' July 2018) - 2.6.9 In cases where the 'serious harm test' is met, schools must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
-Where in doubt schools should seek independent legal advice.
+- (a) Disclose information about a pupil to other members of staff on a 'need to know' basis, considering what is necessary, proportionate and relevant.
+Parental consent may be required. - (b) Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
+Information may be shared without consent where to do so might place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime.

-2.6.10 Seek advice about confidentiality from outside agencies if required.
-(See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018).
+- (c) Record when decisions are made to share or withhold information, who information has been shared with and why.
+(See 'Working Together to Safeguard Children,' May 2023). - (d) In cases where the 'serious harm test' is met, schools must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
+Where in doubt schools should seek independent legal advice. - (e) Seek advice about confidentiality from outside agencies if required.
+(See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, May 2024).

-2.7 Communication with Parents/Carers
+4.8 Communication with Parents/Carers

-- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties on the school website. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - 2.7.3 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, for example if the school/college believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime, the rationale must be recorded.
+- (a) Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties on the school website. - (b) Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - (c) Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, for example if the school believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime, the rationale must be recorded.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence.

-2.8 Child-on-Child Abuse
+4.9 Child-on-Child Abuse

 We recognise that child-on-child abuse can manifest itself in many ways.
-This can include but is not limited to: bullying (including cyberbullying, prejudice-based and discriminatory bullying); abuse within intimate partner relationships; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexual violence and sexual harassment; consensual and non-consensual sharing of nudes and semi-nudes images and/or videos; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; upskirting part of the Voyeurism (Offences) Act, April 2019) and initiation/hazing type violence and rituals.
+This can include but is not limited to:

+- i. bullying (including cyberbullying, prejudice-based and discriminatory bullying); - ii. abuse within intimate partner relationships; - iii. physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - iv. sexual violence and sexual harassment; consensual and non-consensual sharing of nudes and semi-nudes images and/or videos; - v. causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party;

+- vi. upskirting, part of the Voyeurism (Offences) Act, April 2019) - vii. initiation/ hazing type violence and rituals.

 Addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.

-2.8.1 All forms of child-on-child abuse are unacceptable and will be taken seriously.
+All forms of child-on-child abuse are unacceptable and will be taken seriously.